Forgive the long title, but these Regulations are important for Limited Company Contractors (or Personal Service Companies) and agency temps.

 Temp-to-perm fees and temp-to-temp fees

-- These can be charged as long as the hirer has first had the option to have the worker supplied by the Business for a set period of hire.
-After this the worker can transfer without a fee.
-There is no time limit for the extended period of hire.
-The worker must be provided for all of the set period for hire, unless the Employment Business is prevented from doing this for reasons that aren’t their own fault.
+- These can be charged as long as the hirer has first had the option to have the worker supplied by the business for a set period of hire.
+After this, the worker can transfer without a fee.
+There’s no time limit for the extended period of hire.
+The worker must be provided for all of the set period for hire, unless the Employment Business is prevented from doing this for reasons that aren’t their own fault

-- These can only be charged when the ‘transfer’ takes place within either 14 weeks of the start of the first assignment with the hirer or 8 weeks of the end of any assignment (whichever is the later date).
-Otherwise the end-hirer does not need to pay a transfer fee.
+- These can only be charged when the ‘transfer’ takes place within either 14 weeks of the start of the first assignment with the hirer or eight weeks of the end of any assignment (whichever is the later date).
+Otherwise the end-hirer doesn’t need to pay a transfer fee.
 If the worker has been on more than one assignment with a break of more than 42 days between assignment, the 14 week period starts again.

-In 2015, the Government consulted on proposed changes to the Conduct of Employment Agencies and Employment Businesses Regulations, including banning agencies from recruiting work-seekers solely from other EEA countries, without advertising the relevant vacancies in Great Britian.
-From 8th May 2016 the legislation is amended to:
+In 2015, the government consulted on proposed changes to the Conduct of Employment Agencies and Employment Businesses Regulations, including banning agencies from recruiting work-seekers solely from other EEA countries, without advertising the relevant vacancies in Great Britain.
+From 8th May 2016 the legislation was amended to:

 - ban agencies recruiting solely from overseas EEA countries.
 Agencies must now advertise the relevant vacancies in English in Great Britain at the same time as advertising in the EEA (or advertising in English in Great Britain in the 28 day period before).

-- Regulation 17 is removed so that employment busineses will no longer be required to obtain agreement to terms with hirers.
+- Regulation 17 is removed so that employment businesses will no longer be required to obtain agreement to terms with hirers.